renovatebot/renovate/docs/usage/config-validation.md

 2. Each time Renovate runs, it searches for a branch that matches the reconfigure pattern and validates the Renovate configuration file.

-3. Renovate will check the config file on the reconfigure branch, even if it has a different name, compared to the config file on the default branch.
+3. Renovate will check for a config file in the reconfigure branch, even if it has been renamed compared to the existing config file in the default branch.
-   So feel free to change the Renovate config file name.

 4. Depending on the outcome of the Renovate config validation run, Renovate will add a passing or failing check to the branch.

-5. If there's an open pull request from the _reconfigure_ branch then Renovate will comment in that PR and list all the validation errors.
-Commit and push your fixes to the branch, and try again.
-When the config validation passes, you can merge your Renovate config.
+5. If there's an open pull request from the _reconfigure_ branch then Renovate will comment in that PR with details in case there are validation errors.
+Each commit will be revalidated the next time Renovate runs on the repository.